Make a handprint Christmas tree t-shirt using your kids’ hands and feet.

 Handprint Christmas Shirt Directions:

 Start by tracing your kids’ hands and a foot on a sheet of paper.
 You may find that your kids hands and feet are too big for their size shirt.
 If this happens, scan or copy the handprints at 75%.
 You can do this on your own print/copy/scan/fax machine or at an office store or a library.
-If you are making the shirt for an adult, the size will most likely be fine.
+If you make the shirt for an adult, the size will likely be fine.

 Cut out the hands and feet.
 You will need 1 of each print.